nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/welcome.md

 ## Communication

-We use [Slack](https://join.slack.com/t/slack-kdo7419/shared_invite/zt-224l15503-ehLiu4Hxt2rd74RoskKh2A) for all communication outside of the classroom.
+We use Brightspace for all communication outside of the classroom.

-You must use your NYU email to join.

 ---